-Artist information sources include: The book, 'Tapestry of Delights Revisited' by Vernon Joynson.
+Artist information sources include: The book, 'Fuzz, Acid, and Flowers Revisited' by Vernon Joynson.

 (Original 45 Label: K13515, A - May, 1966)

 (Original 45 Label: Cameo C-433, A - October, 1966)